chriskomus/ble-sniffer-walkthrough/README.md

 Updated Value of Characteristic FFE1 to 0xBB148817D5115234F373EE.
 "0xBB148817D5115234F373EE" value received.
 ```
-6. Go back and repeat the process a couple times to get more data, but keeping things in separate files will make it easier to search for values.
 7. Look through the notes and start searching for values. ie: Ah readings of 38.895Ah, search for `38895`:
 ```
 [Callback] peripheral(peripheral, didUpdateValueForCharacteristic: FFE1, error: nil)